Services | Events | Rotas | History | Location | Contacts

 The Lay Pastoral Assistants provide pastoral care for individuals, families and groups within the church and neighbourhood, and meet regularly with the incumbent.
 At St Mary’s, a pastoral network system is in place providing oversight of members of the congregation and is regularly monitored for any concerns.
 This network has been especially valuable during the pandemic and times of lockdown.

 We are fortunate to have a number of volunteers to support our children’s work – all suitably DBS checked.
-In the past the Vicar has taken responsibility for one of the monthly children’s activities – and we hope this will be continued (with support of course in line with Safeguarding best practice).

 The church sponsors a number of activities and organisations under the strapline “St. Mary’s In The Community”: